bittlingmayer/nlp-intro-course/index.md

 Lectures:

-Lab: Unsupervised and supervised learning with fastText
+Lab: Unsupervised and supervised learning on text with fastText

 [Start](/nlp-intro-course/deep-learning)